sqv

 .
 The usual procedure when creating signed and encrypted messages is to first sign and then encrypt both the message and the signature.
 As sqv

-doesn't try to decrypt a message, the signature is invisible to sqv
+doesn't try to decrypt a message, the signature is thus invisible to sqv

 .